Nalhin/PokemonTeams/README.md

 ## Description

-Website is written in Typescript utilizing React with Flux architecture (Redux).
+Frontend is written in Typescript utilizing React with Flux architecture (Redux).
 Material UI was used as the component library of choice combined with Emotion for custom styles.
 Communication between frontend and backend was implemented with the use of REST API.
 Each request is handled with its own saga, and stored in Redux store for cache management.